Street care and cleaning

 The Council is responsible for keeping all Council land clear of waste.
 You can help by reporting any areas where you spot issues with litter or refuse.

-We are not responsible for cleaning private land or land owned by other public bodies but we can serve a Litter Clearance Notice on occupiers of some private land (or owner if the occupier is not known), to clear rubbish-strewn land if they have failed to clear it themselves.
+We’re not responsible for cleaning private land or land owned by other public bodies.
+But we can serve a Litter Clearance Notice on occupiers (or the owner if the occupier is not known) of some private land, ordering them to clear their land.

 To find out when your street is cleaned or if you feel an area would benefit from additional cleaning, please contact us.

-Fines up to £2,500 can be imposed at magistrates’ court and an authorised officer can demand the name and address of any person who is suspected of dropping litter on the street.
-It is a further offence to fail to give that information or to give a false name and address.
+Authorised officers can demand the name and address of any person suspected of dropping litter on the street.
+Failing to give that information or giving a false name and address is also an offence.

-We can impose these notices on certain premises where there is a litter problem on the roads and streets.
-They mainly apply to retail food shops and there is an obligation on the owners to ensure that the area around the shop is kept clean and tidy.
+If there’s a litter problem on roads and streets, we can serve a street litter notice on some premises.
+They mainly apply to retail food shops and ask the owners to make sure that the area around the shop is kept clean and tidy.

 We’ll work with owners before taking formal enforcement action.
 In most cases, owners take their responsibilities seriously as it’s in their interest to keep the area litter free.

 Where a notice is served, we can issue a fixed penalty ticket of £100 for failing to comply.

 We maintain many of the District's litter bins, as well as emptying dog bins on behalf of parish councils.